cgrace0044/pp4_zaragoza_restaurants/README.md

 ![masthead](docs/readme_images/masthead.webp)

-- The masthead section of each restaurant review contains
+- The masthead section of each restaurant review contains:
   - the post title
   - the restaurant name
   - an add to favourites button